Reducing resistance to bacteria in healthcare

 Doctor Marina has been in the food hygiene business for the last thirty years.
 She prides herself in working with all types of businesses in the food industry – and helping them create safer, more hygienic work environments.
 We were lucky enough to get an interview with this remarkable woman.
+Take part in Reducing resistance to bacteria in healthcare.

 When did you start working in the field?